Enmo7/Data-Analyst-Intern2Grow-Internship/README.md

 An assessment prepared by Intern2Grow, for its Data Analyst Virtual Internship Program.

 ## Dataset
-The dataset you will be using is a CSV file called sales_data.csv.
+The dataset we will be using is a CSV file called sales_data.csv.
 It contains information about sales made by a fictional company over the course of a year.
 The columns in the dataset are as follows:

 -  date: The date of the sale (in YYYY-MM-DD format)
 -  product: The name of the product sold